1jour1vin

 Wine rated (2012 guide) 16/20 (Very good wine)

-The 2008 and 2007 are, in their register, successful: more precise and well-built for the former, elegant but not fluid for the latter.
+The 2008 and 2007 vintages are successful in their own right: the former is more precise and structured, while the latter is elegant but not fluid.

-The cru is unquestionably one of the best "non classé" in the Médoc.
-It boasts a remarkable terroir on the banks of the Gironde, and is efficiently managed by the CA Grands Crus (Crédit Agricole) teams, now headed by Anne le Naour.
-A plan to restructure the vineyard has been implemented, and the latest vintages are comparable to those of the legendary 61, 86 or 89.
-Meyney is a rather slow-moving, long-distance runner, reaching his peak after a good ten years.
+This vintage is undoubtedly one of the best "unclassified" wines in the Médoc.
+It must be said that it benefits from a remarkable terroir, located on the banks of the Gironde, and is efficiently managed by the teams at CA Grands Crus (Crédit Agricole), now headed by Anne le Naour.
+A vineyard restructuring plan has been implemented and the latest vintages are comparable to the legendary 61, 86 and 89 vintages of this wine.
+Meyney develops slowly and is more of a long-distance runner, reaching its peak after a good ten years.

 Wine Enthusiast